-- · As is the case for any MCW High School course, the students have 7 days after the beginning of a new semester to drop a course.
-This includes these PSEO courses.
-Because MCW is offering this opportunity, the drop date must be the same as the high school, not the college's.
-After 7 days, you will not be allowed to drop for any reason. - PSEO college courses may not run on the same calendar as MCW.
+- Students have 7 days after the beginning of a new semester to drop a course.
+If students drop a course after the drop date, the course will remain on the student's transcript and the district will be fiscally responsible for the tuition. - PSEO college courses may not run on the same calendar as MCW.
 Since you are enrolled in a college course, it may start and/or end sooner than the rest of your high school courses.
-You are responsible for knowing this timeline and completing assignments accordingly and communicating with your college professors and/or academic advisor at the college. - PSEO students will share their current grade(s) with MCW's PSEO coordinator (Ms. Hornick) mid-semester (end of quarter).
-She is a support to guide you to advocate for yourself: i.e. to communicate with your professors.
-As a college student, communication with key stakeholders at the college is your responsibility, not the PSEO coordinators', parents' or principal's. - · If you fail a PSEO course, you will not be allowed to retake the course.
-You will be placed on academic probation with the college and will be ineligible to take PSEO courses in the future through MCW.
-If a course is failed, there will be no option for credit recovery for that specific course.
+You are responsible for knowing this timeline and completing assignments accordingly and communicating with your college professors and/or academic advisor at the college. - PSEO students will share their current grade(s) with MCW's PSEO coordinator during scheduled check ins.
+The PSEO Coordinator is a support to guide you to advocate for yourself: i.e. to communicate with your professors.
+As a college student, communication with key stakeholders at the college is your responsibility, not the PSEO coordinators' parents, or principals - If you fail a PSEO course, your PSEO study hours will be restricted to the high school.
+The college may place you on academic probation and the failing grade will affect your college and high school GPA.
+If the course that is failed is a required high school course to receive a diploma, the course must be retaken in order to receive a diploma.
 You will need to meet with the school counselor regarding your academic plan to ensure you are on track with credits for graduation.

-Once you and your parents have reviewed these expectations, please sign it and return n to the guidance counselor or the main office I have read, and agree to follow, the expectations as outlined above: Student Name (print): Student Signature: Date:
+Once you and your parents have reviewed these expectations, please sign it and return to the guidance counselor or the main office.

+I have read, and agree to follow, the expectations as outlined above:

+Student Name (print):

+Student Signature:

+Date: